The recent closure of Vista Field Airport in Kennewick has helped spur demand for hangar space at the Port of Bentons Richland Airport.

 The port will continue to own the land, but will enter into long-term leases with those interested in building and owning their own hangars, Haakenson said.

-The remainder of the circle area once used as a landing spot for skydivers is grass, Haakenson said.
+The remainder of the circle area that was once used as a landing spot for skydivers is grass, Haakenson said.

 The type and number of hangars that will be built will depend on what builders propose and the airport can accommodate, she said.